mit-trac/mit-trac.github.io/README.md

 ## How to push new code to production

-- Wait up to 10 minute!
+- Wait up to 10 minutes